SPAN 1003 - Introduction to Spanish IA

 - The present perfect tense.

 Specific Course RequirementsThis course is aimed at students with no previous knwdlege of the Spanish language.
-Students who already speak the language, or have completed courses in Spanish at High School level, must sit a placement test in Orientation Week (last week of February 2021) to decide whether they can enroll in SPAN 2101: Spanish IIA.
+Students who already speak the language, or have completed three years of Spanish studies at High School level, must sit a placement test in Orientation Week (last week of February 2021) to decide whether they can enroll in SPAN 2101: Spanish IIA.

 The University's policy on Assessment for Coursework Programs is based on the following four principles: